 Locations of microscopes(available for volunteer use for identification)

 Learn to use a microscope (with live algae) and abraxis test kits to verify potential harmful algal bloom samples brought in by volunteers.
 Interested volunteers should attend both the webinar and an in-person training.

 email email@example.com to find out more

 Tier 1: Utah Water Watch Lakes’ volunteers are trained to monitor for potential blooms while they collect E. coli samples and perform basic water quality tests at their sites on a 1x monthly basis.
-If they suspect a cyanobacterial bloom they will fill out the “Bloom Report Form”, take photographs and collect a sample of the bloom.
-They will transport the sample to a local microscope.
+If they suspect a cyanobacterial bloom they will follow the field instructions below and if need be, transport the sample to a local microscope.

 Tier 2: These volunteers are trained to use the microscopes and Abraxis test kits located at health departments and county extension offices to verify potential blooms.
 If they find cyanobacteria, they will alert the division of water quality.